Downsize these 3 areas of your home and life and enjoy a simpler, slower, more intentional life — starting today!

 2. Downsize Your Commitments

-In the post I wrote:
+In that post I wrote:

-YES, use your gifts and talents to serve others, use your time and energy to be a blessing to those in need, use your money to make a difference… but also use discernment and say “no” when you have too much on your plate.
+Yes, use your gifts and talents to serve others.
+Use your time and energy to be a blessing to those in need.
+Use your money to make a difference… but also use discernment and say “no” when you have too much on your plate.

 3. Downsize Your Expectations

-However, I DO think “downsizing our expectations” for ourselves, our spouses, our children, our friends, our jobs, our homes, and our lives is a key step to enjoying a simpler, happier, more fulfilled, less stressed life.
+Having realistic expectations for our lives will not magically transform everything around us into a blissful oasis of happiness and simplicity… however, “downsizing our expectations” for ourselves, our spouses, our children, our friends, our jobs, our homes, and our lives is a helpful step to a more joyful, less stressful life.